AI-nergy/aiecommon/src/aiecommon/docs/DEVELOPMENT - Working On A Task.md

 - click "Actions" tab
 - on the left there is a list of deyploments, some od them begin with "Deploy to DEV"
 - among them choose the one corresponding to your slot
-- click "Run workflow" dropdown, and choose your **task branch** from the branch dropdown
+- click "Run workflow" dropdown, and choose your **task branch** from the branch dropdown (e.g. **SOLP-135-write-development-protocol**)
 - click "Run workflow" button and wait for the deplyoment to finish (approx. 4 minutes)

-Once the deyploment is finished, you can test the deployed code via [solarplanner.eu](https://solarplanner.eu) website, by choosing "`Custom`" in the domain dropdown and entering your slot's domain, eg.:
+Once the deyploment is finished, you can test the deployed code via [solarplanner.eu](https://solarplanner.eu) (or .dk) website, by choosing "`Custom`" in the domain dropdown and entering your slot's domain, eg.:

     ainergy-main-pepe.azurewebsites.net